‘I thought it was crazy, but I got the job,’ Raptor PR’s Clara Vazquez explains her PR game plan

 No cheat codes

-Vazquez entered the world of tech PR with Raptor in 2024 and, despite her year of experience in PR she felt “overwhelmed” as a new starter.
+Vazquez entered the world of tech PR with Raptor in 2024.

-“I am a gamer and I do know about tech, but it's still an industry I've never worked in, so there’s that element [not having sector knowledge].”
+“I am a gamer and I do know about tech, but it's still an industry I've never worked in.
+There’s that element of [not having sector knowledge].”

-“I [felt like] I didn't know anything, which I did, I just wasn't confident in myself.”
+“I [felt like] I didn't know anything.
+I did, I just wasn't confident in myself.”

 She explains that during those first few days, juggling her need to do well by impressing clients and her new team made “simple things” like taking meeting notes stressful.